alexpaul/in-app-purchases/original-api-for-in-app-purchases.md

 # Original API for In-App Purchase

-> [Apple Docs:](https://developer.apple.com/documentation/storekit/in-app_purchase/original_api_for_in-app_purchase) In-App Purchase allows you to offer users the opportunity to purchase in-app content and features.
+> [Original API for in-app purchase](https://developer.apple.com/documentation/storekit/in-app_purchase/original_api_for_in-app_purchase) In-App Purchase allows you to offer users the opportunity to purchase in-app content and features.
 Customers can make the purchases within your app, or directly from the App Store.

 ***